rebuilding-renewing-transforming-school-systems

 Picture

-The simplified version of the coherence model used for this paper is shown above.
-Our expanded version provides more detail and the pages linked to this introductory page provide even more detailed lists and drop-down menus of the items in these categories/columns in the table below:
+Our expanded version provides more detail and the pages linked to this page provide more discussion and drop-down menus of the items in these categories/columns in the table:

 • the elements of the education and other systems that interact with each other